0xbepresent/audits/sherlock/2023-02-openq-judging/README.md

 - [High](High-1594176010/README.md) - 0xbepresent - ```fundingTotals``` is not updated when funder withdraw his funding in the ```TieredPercentage``` bounty.

 - [Medium](Medium-1594108686/README.md) - 0xbepresent - ```tokenAddresses``` count is not decreased on refunds causing a limitation in deposits.

-- [High](High-1594172874/README.md) - 0xbepresent - The first assigned winner can close the competition via ```ClaimManagerV1.sol::permissionedClaimTieredBounty()``` even when the other winners are not assigned yet.